rubberduck203/theupsyde/LeanEstimates/LeanEstimates.md

 ### How do you know without an estimate?
 ???
 Both cost & value
+- What if you have two projects?
+How do you decide which one to do?
 ---

 ### What would happen if you told your manager/client that you're not going to estimate?